 - Line a cookie sheet with parchment paper.

 - Mix the flour, salt, cornstarch, baking powder and pumpkin pie spice in a medium bowl.
 Set aside.

-- In a separate, large mixing bowl, beat together the melted butter, granulated sugar and dark brown sugar, using an electric hand mixer, until light and fluffy.
-Make sure there are no lumps in your brown sugar!
+- In a separate, large mixing bowl, beat together the melted butter, granulated sugar and coconut sugar, using an electric hand mixer, beat until light and fluffy.
+Make sure there are no lumps in your coconut sugar!

-- Add in the egg and vanilla extract and beat again until well combined.
+- Add in the pumpkin, egg and vanilla extract and beat again until well combined.

-- Drop the cookie dough onto the cookie sheet in 1 Tbsp-sized balls.
-Break each ball in half and place a cheesecake dot in the center, and then roll the cookie dough around it. **** Roll the whole ball in the sugar mixture and place on the cookie sheet, just flattening slightly.
-You want the cookies taller than they are wide, so they are big and soft!
-Repeat until all the cookies are done.
-Place into the freezer for 2 hours.
+- Once chilled, drop the cookie dough onto the cookie sheet in 1 Tbsp-sized balls.
+Roll the whole ball in the sugar mixture and place on the cookie sheet, flattening out slightly.

 STAY IN DA KNOW (AND GET SPECIAL BEHIND-THE-SCENES INFO) BY FOLLOWING ALONG WITH FFF ON PINTEREST, FACEBOOK, AND TWITTER!